Williamtung1/Lenovo_IdeaPad_L340_Hackintosh/README.md

 ## Wifi

-If you have the Realtek one and want to use Wifi or Bluetooth, please use USB tethering, ethernet or buy a new B
+If you have Realtek card and want to use Wifi or Bluetooth, please use USB tethering, ethernet or buy a new native support Broadcom card.
+If you have Intel card, you can use the kext by [OpenIntelWireless](https://github.com/OpenIntelWireless/itlwm/releases) and enable it using this [guide](https://openintelwireless.github.io/itlwm/).

+## For trackpad

+Some reasons prevented trackpad work on __interrupt mode__.
+I think it is a DSDT bug.
+So you must run trackpad on __Polling mode__.
+The latest VoodooI2CSynaptic.kext does support __Polling mode__.

+Make sure that you changed __device name__ in Info.plist file of VoodooI2CSynaptic.kext to ```your trackpad code```.

+__Note :__ If your trackpad don't work, please make sure this is run in Polling mode.
+For more detail, visit [here](https://voodooi2c.github.io/#Polling%20Mode/Polling%20Mode)

 ## Enable HiDPI